benweier/blizzard.js/README.md

 # Documentation

-Each API method receives a parameters object, an _optional_ configuration object, and a callback function to execute once the request has completed.
+Each API method accepts a parameters object, an _optional_ configuration object, and a callback function to execute once the request has completed.
 The available request parameters for each method are explained in the [Overview](#overview).

 ```javascript
 bnet.wow.character.profile(parameters, [config,] callback);